3D Modeling and Design Process

 Materials used for 3D Printing

-What is PLA Filament?
-PLA (Polylactic Acid) is a sustainable, plant-based material made from renewable resources like cornstarch or sugarcane.
-Known for its eco-friendly properties, PLA is biodegradable under industrial composting conditions, making it a more environmentally conscious choice for fashion accessories.
+PLA (Polylactic Acid) is a plant based material made from renewable resources like cornstarch or sugarcane.
+Known for its eco-friendly properties, PLA is biodegradable under industrial composting conditions.

-Key Features of PLA Eco-Friendly: Made from renewable resources, PLA has a smaller environmental footprint compared to traditional plastics.
+Made from renewable resources, PLA has a smaller environmental footprint compared to traditional plastics.

 Safe and Non-Toxic: PLA is free from harsh chemicals